 - Treat domestic abuse seriously; - Understand the associated risks and consequences in the workplace; - Fully support colleagues experiencing domestic abuse; and - Offer support to perpetrators of domestic abuse regarding how to recognise and seek to change their behaviour. - 4.2 We recognise that those experiencing domestic abuse may be reluctant or find it difficult to raise with their employer.
 The procedures which accompany this policy include a list of possible indicators that someone may be experiencing domestic abuse.
-The list is not exhaustive, nor do any of these indicators necessarily mean that someone is experiencing domestic abuse. - Anyone who suspects that a colleague may be experiencing domestic abuse should refer the matter to a member of the Management Team.
+The list is not exhaustive, nor do any of these indicators necessarily mean that someone is experiencing domestic abuse. - 4.3 A member of staff or committee experiencing domestic abuse can disclose this to any colleague.
+Anyone who suspects that a colleague may be experiencing domestic abuse should refer the matter to a member of the Management Team.
 All records concerning domestic abuse will be kept strictly confidential.
 However, there are some circumstances in which confidentiality cannot be assured.
 These occur when there are concerns about children or vulnerable adults or where an employer needs to act to protect the safety of employees.
 In these circumstances the employer will discuss with the employee the reason for disclosing any information to a third party and will seek the employee's agreement where possible.
 Improper disclosure of information i.e. breaches of confidentiality by any member of staff will be taken seriously and maybe subject to disciplinary action.